 The mission of The Bridge is to offer support, provide safety and prevent domestic and sexual violence.
 We believe everyone has a right to live a life without violence and to walk in their full potential as a human without regard to race, color, national origin, age, sex, ability, sexual orientation, religion or political beliefs.

 The mission of Family Time is to provide services and programs to encourage the mental health and wellness of the community as well as promote safety and support for the prevention of domestic and sexual violence.

-WHAT TO DO IF YOU HAVE BECOME A VICTIM OF IDENTITY THEFT NOTIFY THE POLICE: Contact your local police department to file a criminal report.
+If you have become a victim of identity theft, contact your local police department right away to file a criminal report.
 Document the names and phone numbers of everyone you speak to regarding the incident.
-List exactly what has happened, such as bad checks, credit card abuse, …
+List exactly what has happened, such as bad checks, credit card abuse, etc.